 - The only thing he liked more than playing computer games, was coding them and iD Tech taught him the tools to do this.
 Not long after he proudly showed me animations he had created.

 - He was in class with teens close in age who had a similar interest.
 He had plenty of friends who liked to play computer games, but at iD Tech he made friends with teens who liked to create them as well.

-- The camp was a great way for him to take his learning deeper and figure out if this was something he wanted to do more of in the future.
+- The camp was an excellent way for him to take his learning deeper and figure out if this was something he wanted to do more of in the future.
 This positive experience led him to taking the AP Computer Science course offered at his high school.

 - His time at iD Tech camp turned his unstructured summer days into a constructive learning experience and both he and I felt great about how much he learned.

-Students who want to move faster or delve deeper on a topic have another option with Online Private Lessons where your teen will have individual access to one of the highly qualified adult iD Tech certified instructors.
+Students who want to move faster or delve deeper into a topic have another option with Online Private Lessons.
+Your teen will have individual access to one of the highly qualified adult iD Tech certified instructors.
 These are great for students who already know what they want to focus on.

-For parents of teens who aren’t quite sure of where to start, a Discovery Lesson might be the way to go.
-This is the perfect place to begin if Minecraft, Java, Python, Roblox, or YouTube all sound completely good or completely foreign and your student needs a bit of help figuring things out by working with a Tech Rockstar for 60-minutes.
+For parents of teens who aren’t sure where to start, a Discovery Lesson might be the way to go.
+This is the perfect place to begin if Minecraft, Java, Python, Roblox, or YouTube all sound completely good or completely foreign, and your student needs a bit of help figuring things out by working with a Tech Rockstar for 60-minutes.

-If you are looking to save on cost, you can split a Discovery or Private Lesson with a sibling or friend and it’s like you both save 50%.
-And, for the teen who is already all-in, iD Tech offers 12-week certification programs in coding, creative or game design.
+If you are looking to save on cost, you can split a Discovery or Private Lesson with a sibling or friend, and it’s like you both save 50%.

-- Schedule: 2 hours of live instruction per day + 2 hours of self-paced project development per day.
+Virtual Schedule: Online Discovery Camps include 2 hours of live instruction per day + 2 hours of self-paced project development per day.